Aggregate-Intellect/maven-course/assignments/week_03/README.md

 ### 7. Run the Agent Locally

-Open a terminal and navigate to the `proposal-generation-agent` folder.
+Open a terminal and navigate to the `proposal-and-roi-generation-agent` folder.
 Build the Docker image and start the agent service by running:

 ```bash
 langgraph test